ammuench/node-artifact-api/README.md

 ## Features

 * Fetching card set by ID
-* Fetching card by ID
+* Fetching cards by ID
 * In-memory caching
 * Decoding deck codes
+* Encoding decks into deck codes

 More is coming soon, especially once the Beta is released on the 19th and I can play with the client directly for more test data.